bugenzi/blog-hoarder/README.md

-# Blog horder a marketing website for bloggers
+# Blog horder a marketing website for bloggers (still in development)